nlsynth/iroha/docs/structure.md

     * consists of resources and states.
 * Resource
     * Various kinds of operation like numeric operation, memory access and so on.
-* Channel
-    * connects a resource to another resource in the design or outside of the design.
 * State
     * A state in a state machine.
     * consists of instructions.